-A satellite can be placed in an orbit 35786 km above Earth’s surface, and the satellite will be in motion at the same speed as the rotation of the Earth.
+If a satellite has the orbit of 35786 km above Earth’s surface, the satellite will be in motion at the same speed as the Earth’s rotational rate.
 As a result, the satellite will appear practically motionless when observed from the surface.
-Many communication satellites are placed in this orbit, and a satellite dish receiving signals from the satellite doesn’t have to track the satellite.
+Many communication satellites reside in this orbit, and a satellite dish receiving signals from the satellite does not have to track the satellite.

-Flat-Earthers often take the fact that satellites are in motion and most satellite dishes have a fixed direction as ‘proof’ there’s something suspicious about satellites.
+Flat-Earthers often take the fact that satellites are in motion and most satellite dishes have a fixed direction as ‘proof’ the dishes cannot be pointing to satellites.
 They are wrong.

 This orbit is called geostationary orbit.
-Any satellite placed in this orbit will have a fixed position relative to the surface of the Earth, as long as the satellite is above the equator and moves in the same direction as the Earth’s rotation.
+Any satellite placed in this orbit will have a fixed position relative to the surface of the Earth, as long as the satellite is above the equator and moves in the same direction as Earth’s rotation.

 - Geostationary orbit – Wikipedia